 Sec-Fetch-Site

-The HTTP Sec-Fetch-Site request header indicates the relationship between the request initiator's origin and the target resource's origin.
+Cross-site request forgery and data exfiltration rely on browsers making requests across origin boundaries.
+The Sec-Fetch-Site request header reports the origin relationship between the request initiator and the target resource.

 Baseline: Limited availability